tenzir/tenzir/rfc/002-fault-tolerance/README.md

 instance for each query, which can be realized on top of serverless architectures such as AWS Lambda or Azure Cloud Functions.
-However, for systems with an at-least medium query rate we recommend to use longer-running read nodes to exploit IO synergies and in memory caches.
+However, for systems with an at-least medium query rate we recommend to use longer-running read nodes to exploit IO synergies and in-memory caches.

 ## Implementation